dapr/quickstarts/service_invocation/csharp/http/README.md

 # Dapr Service Invocation

 In this quickstart, you'll create a checkout service and a order processor service to demonstrate how Dapr enables a service invocation pattern.
+The checkout service will use Dapr's http proxying capability to invoke a method in the order processing service.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/) link for more information about Dapr and Service Invocation.